vbvsharma/vbvsharma.github.io/_posts/2019-05-12-CNN-on-CIFAR-10-using-TensorFlow.md

 This is a pretty good model (if it is among your first few), but people have achieved around 99% accuracy in this dataset.
 You can checkout other people's performance on this dataset [here](https://benchmarks.ai/cifar-10).

-If you want to work on this model on your system, you can find th code [here](https://github.com/vbvsharma/build-cnn-on-cifar10-using-tensorflow).
+If you want to work on this model on your system, you can find the code [here](https://github.com/vbvsharma/build-cnn-on-cifar10-using-tensorflow).